 Typical features include

-• Open floor plan, often with inviting hearth and kitchen
+• Open floor plan, often with an inviting hearth and kitchen

 Described as pure Americana, the Country style is perhaps the single most popular house design in the U.S. With its wide covered porch, dormers, and shutters, the Country style home evokes idyllic images of simpler times and tradition.